fishslips/TimSeverance/docs/Academic/CS-2300/Midterm Preparation.md

 ### Midterm Multiple Choice Hints:

 **A good chunk of the questions are genuinely easy if you even skimmed the reading for chapter 1.
-Genuinely, if watched the PA's, did the CA's, and read through chapter one, then like, the majority of questions are super easy**
+Genuinely, if you watched the PA's, did the CA's, and read through chapter one, then like, the majority of questions are super easy**

 One Question with the table from 1.9.
 Remember the rows are x, columns are y.
 Hint, it's not the OR statement.